repaper/gratis/Sketches/README.md

 e.g. if the current image was from sector 30 and you wanted to change to sector 43 then type `r30<space>i43<space>` into the serial monitor and click **Send**.

+The upload command `u` need a terminal emulator with ASCII upload capability or the ability to resond to a paste of the entire contents of an XBM file.
+Also note that the `u` command does not erase the sector before uploading.
+To use the upload to upload an XBM into sector 3b for example type `u3b<space>` then start the ASCII upload or paste the contents of the XBM file into the terminal window on upload completion an image size message is displayed.

+The image stoare is compatible with the flash_loader sketch as describe below and that program can be used to cycle through a set of images uploaded by this program.

 ## Flash Loader Sketch